Old Spanish Trail (trade route)

-The name of the trail comes from the publication of John C. Frémont’s Report of his 1844 journey for the U.S. Topographical Corps, guided by Kit Carson, from California to New Mexico.
-The name acknowledges the fact that parts of the trail had been known and used by the Spanish since the 16th century.
-Frémont's report identified a trail that had already been in use for about 15 years.
+The name of the trail comes from the publication of John C. Frémont's Report of his 1844 journey (which crossed into Mexico) for the U.S. Topographical Corps, guided by Kit Carson, from California to New Mexico.
+The name acknowledges that parts of the trail had been known and used by the Spanish since the 16th century.
+Frémont's report identified a trail that had already been used for about 15 years.
 The trail is important to New Mexico history because it established an arduous but usable trade route with California.

-In 2002 this trail was designated by Congress as part of the National Trails System as Old Spanish Trail National Historic Trail.
+In 2002 this trail was designated by Congress as part of the National Trails System as Old Spanish National Historic Trail.